Aman149/DSA/README.md

-### This repo contains GFG programs from GFG course on 'Data Structures and Algorithms'
+### This repo is for GFG programs from GFG course on 'Data Structures and Algorithms'

-It contains all the programs that are taught in the course (This is not yet completed)
+This repo will contain all the Questions that i will be solving from the Geeks for Geeks self paced course.
+(This is still work in progress !!!)